Tejaswi-Kumar/BULK_MAIL/README.md

-# BULK_MAIL
+# BULK MAIL with smtplib
-Sending a mail to multiple recipients using a python script
+Sending a mail to multiple recipients using a python script.